 This one is not the usual walk that you would take in the old city.
 But then if you are looking for real surprises, you need to walk the lanes without knowing where they would lead you.
 On this walk, I got to see an Ashur Khana and a Doodh khana and this is something I had never seen.
 I got to see some old but very interesting buildings including the famous Purani Haveli and the Sardar Mahal.
 I got to see smaller structures like Hathi gate, an old post office, and some typical asal Hyderabadi structures.

 Some buildings had an old interior with a shining new exterior, sometimes complimenting it and sometimes hiding it.
 This being Ramzan month, the ‘Raunaq’ at the old city market was at its peak.

-Aza Khana-e-Zehra to Sardar Mahal via Purani Haveli
+Aza Khana-e-Zehra to Sardar Mahal Walk via Purani Haveli, Hyderabad

-The streets around Charminar were literally lined with new shining and shimmering clothes, with hawkers making every effort to sell it.
+The streets around Charminar were literally lined with new shining and shimmering clothes, with hawkers making every effort to sell them.
 Women in Burqas were in their true element while shopping.
-There were many shops selling the famous Haleem, including the vegetarian variety.
-Unfortunately, Veg Haleem was only available after evening, so I could not taste it.
-I hope I would be able to make another trip to the Old city before the Id.
+There were many shops selling famous Haleem, including a vegetarian variety.
+Unfortunately, Veg Haleem was only available after the evening, so I could not taste it.
+I hope I would be able to make another trip to the old city before the Id.

 Flagstaffs or Battle Standards